Criminal Defense Attorney in TRAVERSE CITY

 The game is stacked against criminal defendants.
 The Prosecutor is supposed to win every case.
 Why?
 In criminal law, the People of the State of Michigan have all the resources.
 First, the police are professional witnesses.
 All police officers train in both investigation and testifying at trial.
 Second, the State of Michigan employs attorneys who specialize in criminal law.
 The typical Prosecutor is a full-time employee of the County; they specialize in criminal trials.
 Furthermore, the financial might of Michigan is at their disposal; your tax dollars fund criminal prosecutions.
 And finally, in Michigan, Judges are elected officials.
 No Judge has ever been elected for being soft on crime.
 The deck is stacked against criminal defendants, but a good criminal defense attorney can level the game.
 I thoroughly examine the facts of each case and seek any opportunity to assert my client’s rights and win cases.

-Basic Criminal Procedure in Michigan
+Basic Criminal Defense Procedure in Traverse City

 Most criminal cases start with law enforcement.
 Either someone reports a crime to the police or a police officer observes a crime while on patrol.